 During my research for this article, I found a couple of websites with a good selection of videos for web designers called Vinery and another called Besquare.
 They both don’t seem to have been updated for a while so don’t come back expecting new videos but there is still enough there to keep you learning for a while.

-There are also other places to learn by watching such as Treehouse, who offer in-depth courses on various topics including web design (by the way, that link gives you 50% off your first month after the free 14 day trial period).
+There are also other places to learn by watching such as Treehouse, who offer in-depth courses on various topics including web design.

 Learn More by Watching the Best